contaware/py-docs-notes/README.md

 To see whether Python is already installed, in your terminal run:

 ```
+python3 --version  # on Linux and macOS
+py --version       # on Windows with py-launcher
 python --version   # on Windows
-python3 --version  # on Linux and macOS
 ```

 To verify that your script is running with the wanted version: